Loading

 A collage of all Category 5 Atlantic hurricanes since 1980

-Nine Atlantic hurricanes—Camille, Allen, Andrew, Isabel, Ivan, Dean, Felix, Irma, and Maria—reached Category 5 intensity on more than one occasion; that is, by reaching Category 5 intensity, weakening to a Category 4 status or lower, and then becoming a Category 5 hurricane again.
+Ten Atlantic hurricanes—Camille, Allen, Andrew, Isabel, Ivan, Dean, Felix, Irma, Maria, and Milton—reached Category 5 intensity on more than one occasion; that is, by reaching Category 5 intensity, weakening to a Category 4 status or lower, and then becoming a Category 5 hurricane again.
 Such hurricanes have their dates shown together.
-Camille, Andrew, Dean, Felix, Irma, and Maria each attained Category 5 status twice during their lifespans.
-Allen, Isabel, and Ivan reached Category 5 intensity on three separate occasions.
+Camille, Andrew, Dean, Felix, Irma, Maria, and Milton each attained Category 5 status twice during their lifespans.
+Allen, Isabel, and Ivan reached Category 5 intensity on three occasions.
 The 1932 Cuba hurricane holds the record for the most time spent as a Category 5 hurricane (although it took place before satellite or aircraft reconnaissance, so this record may be somewhat suspect).
 Irma holds the record for the longest continuous span as a Category 5 storm in the satellite era.

 The July and August Category 5 hurricanes reached their high intensities in both the Gulf of Mexico and the Caribbean.
 These are the areas most favorable for tropical cyclone development in those months.